imran823878-dev/azure-devops-admin-cli/README.md

-getfieldforprojects     list of projects and work item types the field is used in allpicklists            list all picklists and the field they are associated to picklistswithnofield    picklists that are not being used list-delete-plans       list out and delete (optional) delivery plans that have not been accessed in x number of days
+getfieldforprojects     list of projects and work item types the field is used in allpicklists            list all picklists and the field they are associated to picklistswithnofield    picklists that are not being used
 ```

 ### Examples